 Limited Concurrent Enrollment Hours For Lower Division Students

-After students have matriculated in UNF as lower division students (less than 60 semester hours), they may concurrently enroll in no more than a maximum of seven hours at another regionally accredited community college for credit toward a UNF degree program.
+Students who have matriculated at UNF as lower division students (less than 60 semester hours) may concurrently enroll in no more than a maximum of seven hours at another regionally accredited community college for credit toward a UNF degree program.
 Exceptions may be approved by the academic advisor for extenuating circumstances.
 Students who wish to take courses at another SUS institution during the summer in order to fulfill the Board of Regents nine hour summer attendance requirement may be granted permission to take courses that will be offered at UNF during the summer term, but only up to a maximum of nine concurrent hours.
 Upon completion of the course, the student must have an official transcript sent to UNF.

 Learn how concurrent enrollment works with Financial Aid.